BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 As a small musical group, a pop or rock band performs pop or rock music.
 It may consist of four members or more.
 Yet, the typical rock band consists of four members, namely, rhythm and lead guitarist, drummer, and bassist.
-One or two of these four members may be the lead vocals.
+One or two of these four members may be the lead of vocal group hall.

 Examples of four-piece bands include the Beatles, Metallica, and KISS.
 There are also rock bands that have a lead singer that does not play any instrument.
 Bands like this include The Who, Led Zeppelin, the Monkees, and many more.